RemiFELIN/RDFMining/README.md

 ## Association rules to SHACL shapes

-All the informations about it are contained in **AR-SHACL** folder.
+All the informations about it are contained in the **AR-SHACL** folder.

 ## CovidOnTheWeb dataset